Dev_style

 Nvim style guide

-This is style guide for developers working on Nvim's source code.
+Style guidelines for developers working Nvim's source code.

 Background